You are listening to the Sean Hannity Radio Show Podcast.

 On my time, I can reclaim it.

-You can reclaim it.
+You can reclaim my time.

-Well, technically that's what you've done.
+Well, technically, that's what you've done.

 Reclaiming my time.

-We reclaimed your time.
+You reclaimed your time.

 I'm reclaiming my time.